maroof31/railway_booking_system/README.md

 - **URL:** `/user/get_booking_details/<int:id>/`
 - **Method:** `GET`
-- **Description:** Fetch booking details for a specific user.
+- **Description:** Retrieve booking details for a particular user.
 - **Parameters:**
 - `id` (integer): User's ID.
 - **Authorization:** Token-based authentication required.

 ## Authentication

-- **Token Authentication:** Authentication is required for most endpoints using a token-based authentication system.
-Users must login to obtain a token, which should be included in the `Authorization` header of subsequent requests.
+- **Token Authentication:**
+Authentication is necessary for accessing most endpoints, utilizing a token-based system.
+Users must log in to acquire a token, which needs to be included in the Authorization header for subsequent requests.
-- **CSRF Token:** CSRF tokens are required for certain endpoints to prevent CSRF attacks.
-Ensure that the CSRF token is included in the request headers.
+- **CSRF Token:** Certain endpoints require CSRF tokens to prevent CSRF attacks.
+Make sure to include the CSRF token in the request headers.

-## Error Handling

-- Errors are returned as JSON objects with appropriate status codes and error messages.
-- Common error responses include:
-- `400 Bad Request`: Invalid request parameters.
-- `401 Unauthorized`: Unauthorized access.
-- `403 Forbidden`: Insufficient permissions.
-- `404 Not Found`: Resource not found.
-- `409 Conflict`: Concurrent booking operation failed.
-- Detailed error messages provide guidance on how to resolve issues.

 ### Models